 Flutter is a mobile app SDK that allows developers to create native apps for both iOS and Android.
 Bitrise supports Flutter apps: we have dedicated Steps to help you with all your Flutter needs.
 This guide walks you through setting up, testing, building and deploying a simple Flutter app on Bitrise.

-Adding a Flutter app ⚓
+Adding a Flutter app to Bitrise ⚓

 - Click the + sign on the top menu bar and select Add app, which takes you to the Create New App page.